 If it sounds too good to be true, then chances are it isn’t true.
-Simple rule to follow right?
+A simple rule to follow right?
 If only, because sadly year-after-year, Canadians continue to fall for investment scams.
-They may be pitched an opportunity to earn high returns that are guaranteed and risk free.
+They may be pitched an opportunity to earn high returns that are guaranteed and risk-free.
 Or, the investment is off-shore and tax-free.
 Maybe their friend or family member told them about it and says they’ve received statements showing the promised return.
 How about the promise that there’s a secret way to profit like the ‘pros.’

 These are some of the common methods scam artists use to entice people to invest in their schemes.